mmoncayod/ds-portfolio/README.md

 + ## **Genetic Diversity Analysis in _Diaphorina citri_ Using Mitochondrial DNA Sequencing**

+**Objective:** To analyze the mitochondrial DNA sequences of _Diaphorina citri_ to assess genetic diversity and population structure, and predict the potential spread and evolution of the citrus greening disease.

   + **Phed quality system as criteria for sequence cutting**
       ![Texto alternativo](/assets/img/prhed_punctuation.png)